 Gurudwara Pather Sahib

-Magnetic Hills, is located about 30 KMs from Leh at an altitude of 11000 Feet approximately at Srinagar Leh Highway.
-Magnetics Hills, a phenomena that defies gravity.
-It is believed that the Magnetic Hills have magnetic properties so strong to pull cars towards it.
-We put the car in the marked box and placed it in neutral gear and voila!! the car started climbing.
+Magnetic Hill in Ladakh, is located about 30 KMs from Leh at an altitude of 11000 Feet approximately, at Srinagar Leh Highway.
+Magnetics Hill, a phenomenon that defies gravity.
+It is believed that this Magnetic Hill near Leh

 People say it is nothing but an optical illusion, we could not judge it because the car was actually going upwards in the direction of Magnetic hills.
 May be a ball will be useful to judge the situation.
 If the ball also goes towards the hills then certainly there is nothing but an illusion that projects a descending road as ascending road 🙂 …

-As you move ahead from Magnetic Hills in Sham Valley, just before Nimmu Village, there comes a famous confluence of two rivers Indus River coming from Tibet (left) and Zanskar River coming from Zanskar Valley (right).
+As you move ahead from Magnetic Hill in Sham Valley, just before Nimmu Village, there comes a famous confluence of two rivers, Indus River coming from Tibet (left) and Zanskar River coming from Zanskar Valley (right).
 Zanskar River is known for its famous Chadar Trek.

 Chadar Trek is done in peak winters when the Zanskar river freezes and people trek over it to reach Padum Village in Zanskar Valley from Leh because of heavy snowfall.
 Now, there is a tourist spot that has been created along the shores of the confluence where you can spend some relaxing time along the two rivers.